UniversitaDellaCalabria/uniAuth/documentation/contents/installation.rst

     Salt used to produce the computed id.
 Use ``b''`` to disable salt.
     Used only for TRANSIET and PERSISTENT nameid format.

+SAML_ALLOWCREATE = True
+    If enabled and nameid format is persistent the nameid related to user:recipient_id will be stored in PersistentId model

 Platform specific parameters, each of these can be overriden in ServiceProvider configurations: